 - The applicant has maintained lawful visa status (such as student, or H1B) since coming to the U.S.

-- The applicant did not “come out” as LGBT until he or she came to the U.S.
+- The applicant did not “come out” as LGBTQ until he or she came to the U.S.

-- The government of the applicant’s home country has instituted recent legal or political changes to criminally penalize or prosecute LGBT people
+- The government of the applicant’s home country has instituted recent legal or political changes to criminally penalize or prosecute LGBTQ people

 - The applicant has taken recent hormonal, surgical, or other gender-affirming transitional steps in the United States to more closely align their physical appearance with their gender identity